-Retirement Plan Benefits under the Kaplan Cash Balance Retirement Benefit Schedule credits vary from 2.25% of salary to 3.75% of salary, depending on years of service.
-Interest is credited on these accounts at a rate equal to the interest rate on one-year U.S. Treasury securities plus one percent.
+A portion of Mr. H. Jones's pension benefit was earned under the Kaplan Cash Balance Retirement Benefits Schedule.
+Under this Schedule, each employee has an account (expressed as a lump sum amount, rather than as an annuity) that is credited with pay-based credits and interest credits.
+Pay-based credits vary from 2.25% of salary to 3.75% of salary, depending on years of service.
+Interest is credited on these accounts at a rate equal to the interest rate on one-year U.S. Treasury securities plus 1.0%.
 Upon retirement, the employee may elect various forms of annuities that are actuarially equivalent to the accumulated account balance or, alternatively, may elect a lump sum payment.
-Benefits are payable upon termination of employment at any age.
+Vested benefits are payable upon termination of employment at any age.